OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-22.md

 ## Joshua 22:32

-Then Phinehas, son of Eleazar, the priest, and the leaders returned to Canaan from their meeting with the Reubenites and Gadites in Gilead and reported to the Israelites.
+Then Phinehas, son of Eleazar, the priest, and the leaders returned to Canaan from their meeting with the Reubenites and Gadites in Gilead and reported back to the Israelites.

 ## Joshua 22:33